mauge123/mechanical-blender/README.md

 ### mechanical-dimensions

+This branchs starts from bf-blender trunk.

 currently on development

 ### mechanical-grab-w-basepoint

-currently on development
+This branchs starts from bf-blender trunk.

+The branch should be tested in other areas of Blender than 3D space editor.

 * see https://vimeo.com/137361362
 * see https://developer.blender.org/T45734

+## mechanical-rotate-w-basepoint

+This branchs starts from mechanical-grab-w-basepoint.

+currenly on development.

 ## Issues

 ### Shortcut to enable/disable snapping does not work during transform operation

-SHIFT+TAB does not work, but you can chose the snap type with CTRL+SHIFT+TAB
+SHIFT+TAB does not work.
+Chosing the snap type with CTRL+SHIFT+TAB works.

+In blender trunk, it works SHIFT+TAB, but not CTRL+SHIFT+TAB !

 ## Related